 As I said, this time of the year is full of graduations, birthdays, weddings, and baby showers.
 So since it is too far away for the holidays and the gradations are mostly finished, I settled on decorating these cookies for a baby shower.

-As I was looking at other pictures of Danish Butter Cookies, I saw some dipped in chocolate, colored sprinkles, but I saw a lot of white sparkling sugar.
-I had a lighter blue and pink sparkling sugar in my cabinet, so I thought of baby shower colors.
-The great thing is if you don’t know if the baby is a boy or a girl, do both colors!
+As I was looking at other pictures of Danish Butter Cookies, I saw some dipped in chocolate and colored sprinkles, but I saw a lot of white sparkling sugar.
+I had light blue and pink sparkling sugar in my cabinet, so I thought of baby shower colors.
+The great thing is if you don't know if the baby is a boy or a girl, do both colors!

 This is perfect for me.
 I am not a cookies decorator.
 My skill set is more like a down-to-earth home baker.
 So if you want to make your own cookies, this is a simple and soooo good-tasting treat for your guests.

 - 1 cup (227 g) Butter unsalted room temperature